-What kind of coverage should I get after I turn 40?
+What kind of coverage should I get after 40?

 A driver with your experience may need different coverage than a young driver.
 However, consider added protection if there are other drivers on your policy.
 Coverage you may need:

 - Property damage and bodily injury liability.
-Required by your state.
+Required by most states.

-- Uninsured/underinsured motorist.
+- Uninsured and underinsured motorist.
 Comes in handy if you’re in an accident with a driver who doesn’t have adequate coverage.
 Some states may require it, and it’s a good idea if you drive an expensive car.